Skip to content

 AES-256 Encryption in Transit and at Rest

 All exchanges between the firm and the validation platform are protected by AES-256 encryption, both in transit (TLS 1.3) and at rest.
-This encryption standard is recommended by the ENISA (European Union Agency for Cybersecurity) and the NIST (National Institute of Standards and Technology) for sensitive data, and is the same standard used by military-grade defense systems.
-Even in the event of interception, data remains unexploitable without the decryption key.
+This encryption standard is recommended by the Australian Cyber Security Centre (ACSC) for sensitive data.

-Each verification generates a timestamped audit trail detailing the type of document analyzed, the result of the verification, and the identity of the user who initiated the check.
-This audit trail is compartmentalized by client matter, ensuring that no link can be established between verifications carried out for different clients.
-The managing partner or the firm's compliance officer can access audit records selectively, without compromising the confidentiality of other matters.
+Each verification generates a timestamped audit trail detailing the type of document analysed, the result of the verification, and the identity of the user who initiated the check.
+This audit trail is compartmentalised by client matter.

 No Data Used for Model Training

 Documents submitted for validation are never used to train or improve artificial intelligence models.
-This contractual guarantee is indispensable for professions subject to attorney-client privilege.
-Using client data for machine learning purposes would constitute a breach of professional secrecy and expose the firm to disciplinary sanctions, regulatory penalties, and malpractice liability.
+This contractual guarantee is indispensable for professions subject to legal professional privilege.

 KYC Checklist for Law Firms